tradingstrategy-ai/getting-started/README.md

 - Equity curve
 - Performance metrics
+- otheres

 ![img.png](./screenshots/performance-metrics.png)

+And now you are done with our first backtest!
+Continue below to learn more how you can get started with your own strategies.

 # How to run: local Visual Studio Code

+This is an alternative for Github Codespaces that runs on your local computer (fast).

 - Check out [this Github repository](https://github.com/tradingstrategy-ai/getting-started) to your local computer
 - Open the checked out folder in your Visual Studio Code